Shippable/docs/sources/platform/runtime/cli/docker.md

 ## Supported Versions
-This table helps you choose the right tag based on the version of the CLI you might want to use
+This table helps you choose the right image tag based on the version of the CLI you want to use.

 | Version  |  Tags
 |----------|---------